Dr. Alicia K. Morgans

 Dr. Richard Lee

-Clinical Co-Director, The Claire and John Bertucci Center for Genitourinary Cancers, Assistant Physician
+Clinical Co-Director: Claire and John Bertucci Center for Genitourinary Cancers, Assistant Professor

-Clinical Co-Director, The Claire and John Bertucci Center for Genitourinary Cancers, Assistant Physician
+Clinical Co-Director: Claire and John Bertucci Center for Genitourinary Cancers, Assistant Professor

 After completing a bachelor’s and a master’s degree at Harvard, Richard Lee, MD, PhD, then completed his medical school (M.D.) and graduate school (Ph.D.) training at the Albert Einstein College of Medicine in the Bronx, New York.
 He came to Mass General Hospital (MGH) for internal medicine residency training and then completed a medical oncology fellowship through the Dana-Farber Cancer Institute/MGH joint program.
 During that time, he performed basic science research at the Whitehead Institute of MIT.